Terms and Conditions

 Students are responsible for payment for any damage caused by them to College property and household property of their College or homestay accommodation and should take particular care to respect furniture.

-The College includes fees within its accommodation charges to cover the support and service to students in Homestay, College accommodation and accommodation secured by referral to third parties including, but not limited to, student.com.
+The College includes fees within its accommodation charges to cover the support and service to students in Homestay, College accommodation and accommodation secured by referral to third parties.
 You agree that we may share your personal information with such third party accommodation providers and that they may contact you directly in relation to accommodation.
 College homestay families are instructed not to accept any payment directly or indirectly from any student.
 Similarly, students outside of the College’s accommodation service are prohibited from entering into any arrangement for accommodation with a College homestay.
-Students who break this rule render themselves subject to College discipline and charges will be levied to the student’s account on the basis that the student had been in College accommodation for the relevant period.
+Students who break this rule will be subject to College discipline and charges will be levied to the student’s account on the basis that the student had been in College accommodation for the relevant period.

 If you miss your course start date for any reason we reserve the right to change your accommodation.
 However, if you pay the residential accommodation fee, for the shorter of a term or the length of the course, not less than 28 days before the course start date, your bed will be secured for you.
-If College residential accommodation is booked, should you defer your course to a future course start date and then cancel your course, a full term’s accommodation charge will be payable.
-If having reserved residential accommodation when booking your course, you immediately on arrival wish to move to private accommodation, an accommodation fee will be payable by you.
+If you book residential accommodation and defer your course to a later start date and then cancel your course, a full term's accommodation charge will be payable.
+If, having reserved residential accommodation when booking your course, you wish to move to private accommodation on arrival, an accommodation fee will be payable by you.
 That fee will be the residential accommodation charge for the shorter of a term or the length of the course.